 At a minimum, each team will be allotted 3 minutes of ON-FIELD warm-up time before their game.
 Warm-up time will be indicated via the field scoreboard.
 Once the buzzer goes off, the starting lineup needs to immediately take the field ready for kickoff.

-We have designated warm-up areas for each field that your team may take advantage of using only during the 30 minutes before your scheduled game time.
+We have designated warm-up areas for each field that your team may take advantage of using before your scheduled game time.

 See the attached field chart for warm-up areas.

 LIVE STREAMS: